selcukguvel/CAssignments/Readme.txt

-This repository consists of the C projects.
+This repository consists of the C assignments.